 - you pay rent

+- you're over State Pension age

 - you're on a low income or claiming benefits

 - you have less than £16,000 in savings.

 What could I get?

 What help you receive depends on:

 - your income

 - your savings

 - · who you live with

 - how much rent you pay

 - the number of rooms in your home

 - whether you qualify for certain other benefits like carer's or disability benefit, or Pension Credit (see page 14).